coinexchain/dex-api-java/docs/DistributionApi.md

 <a name="getWithdrawAddress"></a>
 # **getWithdrawAddress**
-> Object getWithdrawAddress(delegatorAddr)
+> InlineResponse20031 getWithdrawAddress(delegatorAddr)

 Get the rewards withdrawal address

-Get the delegations&#x27; rewards withdrawal address.
+Get the delegations&#39; rewards withdrawal address.
 This is the address in which the user will receive the reward funds

 ### Example
 ```java